MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-app-service-introduction.md

 Defender for Cloud is natively integrated with App Service, eliminating the need for deployment and onboarding - the integration is transparent.

-To protect your Azure App Service plan with Microsoft Defender for App Service, you'll need:
+To protect your Azure App Service plan with Microsoft Defender for App Service, you need:

 - A supported App Service plan associated with dedicated machines.
 Supported plans are listed in [Availability](#availability).